John2143/johnhud/Readme.md

    - --xcopy-only,-c | Only copy over the current version assuming there exists a folder in update/ called {project}-{branch}

 ### Module: preplanning.lua
- - /l: uses last plan used including flags
+ - /l or /last: uses last plan used including flags
  - /prex:
    - plan name | executes saved plan with name
    - --vote-only,-v | executes votes from a plan only